falbuna/Homework_9_READMEGenerator/README_Generator/README.md

 * [Tests](#Tests)
 * [Questions](#Questions)
 ## Description
-It does Stuff
+This project will the user to create a README.md file using the following prompts in node.js

 ## Installation
-STuff
+First install node.
+Then do a npm install.
+Then type node index.js in console.

 ## Usage
-More Stuff
+Type node index.js in console.

 ## License
-This project is covered under the LGPL license.
+This project is covered under the MIT license.

 ## Contributing
-Not yet.
+Not Yet.

 ## Tests
-All the tests.
+No

 ## Questions
 If you have any questions regarding this project or README, please reach me at: falbuna1@gmail.com